 if (media == "dark") != tab.dark_mode: continue

-Try your browser on a web page with lots of links, text entries, and buttons, and you should now see that in dark mode they also change color to have a darker background and lighter foreground.
+# ...Try your browser on this web pageI’ll use it throughout the chapter as the “focus example”. with lots of links, text entries, and buttons, and you should now see that in dark mode they also change color to have a darker background and lighter foreground.
+It should look like Figure 4 in dark mode.

-, web pages can use media
+Besides prefers-color-scheme, web pages can use media

 queries to increase or decrease contrast when a user prefers-contrast

-or disable unnecessary animations when a user prefers-reduced-motion
+or disable unnecessary animations when a user prefers-reduced-motion,

 both of which can help users with certain disabilities.
 Users can also